-Figure 1 is an example of a risk rating and the type of data that is being used to evaluate risk for East Gwillimbury’s road network.
 The probability of failure is based on the current physical condition of roads, whereas the consequence of failure looks at four separate risk parameters: Economic, Operational, Social, and Health and Safety.
 When developing these risk models, East Gwillimbury attached unique indicators for the different risk parameters for the consequence of failure.
 The risk rating produced by this model provides insight into its most critical assets and how the Town can best prioritize them within capital plans and with limited funding.
 This is but one of many examples of how the Town has benefitted from the Roadmap process and has been able to develop more effective asset management practices.

 As the Town completes the Roadmap process and finalizes its updated Asset Management Plan, they have several things planned to continue developing their practices.
 The Town plans to focus on deeper integration and automation from when assets are put into service or renewed, tangible capital asset reporting, complex customer relationship and work orders.
 They are fortunate to have a genuinely engaged workforce that wants to use the tool and unlock its full potential.
 Staff are actively wanting to use the system for its basic functions and finding innovative ways to improve day-to-day operations.
 As the asset management journey moves forward, East Gwillimbury wants to get to a place where its conducting proactive maintenance planning and execution through the use of its work order system.
 Staff are restructuring and aligning data to this and many other business driver ends.